kim-10-code/python-for-cybersecurity/README.md

 # python-for-cybersecurity
-Python for Cybersecurity book - exercises
+1. Automate The Boring Stuff with Python - exercises, notes